TrulyFormula/TrulyFormula/README.md

 ## Acknowledgments

 * -LOGS-
-* We take logs of the test in V1 but no names are linked
+* We take logs of all the programs that run from each server.
+* These logs make sure that we can protect the league races.
 * -DATA-
-* We collect logs of running processes in V1 but no names are linked to who.
+* We collect logs of running processes however the league servers only see results of scans.
+* By using this you agree to us that we can see active programs running.
 * This data is shared to improve the protection of all users.

 <p align="center">(<a href="#readme-top">HOME</a>)</p>